You are lovable, worthy, and enough — regardless of your behavior or the behavior of others.

 Thoughts, emotions, and actions that cause suffering require gentle questioning and correction.

-This discernment is a skill that is practiced and refined over time.
+This discernment and loving correction a skill that is practiced and refined over time.

 There is nothing you have to do.